devnote-dev/cling/README.md

       description: "greet with capitals",
       # set it as a required or optional flag
       required: false,
-      # set whether it should take a value
-      has_value: false,
+      # the type of option it is, can be:
+      # :none to take no arguments
+      # :single to take one argument
+      # or :array to take multiple arguments
+      type: :none,
       # optionally set a default value
       default: nil
   end